On Learning to Be Seen

 A leaf imprint in concrete, symbolizing resilience and permanence.

 You let them.
-You remembered what you promised yourself when you were the teenage girl who wrote because no one ever listened.
-You vowed that if you were ever given the chance to have an audience, you would tell it all.
-You’d write honestly.
-So you never write a character as only one thing.
-You write for the reader who can hold these contradictions.
-Humanness is messy, and you never write to reassure.
+You remembered what you promised yourself when you were the teenage girl who wrote in search of listeners.
+You vowed that if you were ever given an audience, you would write honestly.
+You’d never write a character as only one thing.
+You’d write for the reader who could hold these contradictions.

-You write to show the truth of how people love when they are lonely.
+You’d write to show the truth of how people love when they are lonely.
 How someone can be the best thing that ever happened to another soul, and still be the wound that never closes.

 Success is the quiet certainty that you told the story truthfully, even when it asked you to be seen.